Interior rendering in Enscape and SketchUp

 Enscape system requirements

 Since Enscape uses ray tracing for real-time rendering, it relies heavily on your graphics card (GPU) to quickly render your models.
-You will therefore need a graphics card powerful enough for Enscape to run.
-You will need either an AMD or NVIDIA card with at least 4GB of dedicated VRAM (not shared).
+You will need an NVIDIA, AMD, or Intel Arc A310 with at least 4GB of dedicated VRAM (not shared) for Enscape to run.

 It’s best practice to keep your graphics card driver updated to ensure Enscape runs smoothly.
 You can do this via the NVIDIA or AMD website.
 Here are the links: NVIDIA driver updates and AMD driver updates.